zealot128/neoformat/README.md

 A [Neovim](https://neovim.io) and Vim8 plugin for formatting code.

-Neoformat uses a variety of formatters for differing filetypes.
-Currently, Neoformat will run a formatter _asynchronously_, and on success it will update the current buffer with the formatted text.
+Neoformat uses a variety of formatters for many filetypes.
+Currently, Neoformat will run a formatter using the current buffer data, and on success it will update the current buffer with the formatted text.
 On a formatter failure, Neoformat will try the next formatter defined for the filetype.

-The job control is based off [vim-go's](https://github.com/fatih/vim-go).
+By using `getbufline()` to read from the current buffer instead of file, Neoformat is able to format your buffer without you having to `:w` your file first.
+Also, by using `setline()`, marks, jumps, etc. are all maintained after formatting.

+Neoformat supports both sending buffer data to formatters via stdin, and also writing buffer data to `/tmp/` for formatters to read that do not support input via stdin.

 ## Basic Usage